sigoden/argc/README.md

 Try [examples/demo.sh](examples/demo.sh) your self.

+The `@cmd`, `@arg`, `@option` is comment tag(fields marked with `@` in comments), argc generates parsing rules and help documentation based on comment tags .

+See [docs/comment-tag.md](docs/comment-tag.md) for more details.

-### A task runner for bash
+### A command runner using bash

-When argc is executed without the `--argc-*` option, it will search for the argcfile file in the current project and its parent directory and execute it.
+When argc is executed without the `--argc-*` option, it will enter command runner mode.
+Argc will search for the `argcfile` file in the current project and its parent directory and execute it.

 `argcfile` is to `argc` what `makefile` is to `make`．

 ![argcfile](https://user-images.githubusercontent.com/4012553/181147199-3c56e865-4057-48c6-b9d7-f8d594ffd49e.gif)

 > Note: in windows, you need to install git to provide bash for argc

+See [docs/command-runner.md](docs/command-runner.md) for more details

 ### Generate completion script